Beyond the basics: An in-depth look at Bitrise Pipelines

 What are Bitrise Pipelines?

-A Pipelines’ building blocks are:
+A Pipeline's building blocks are:

-How does it work
+How does it work?

 The benefits of Bitrise Build Pipelines

-Parallel builds
+Faster builds

 You can run your builds in parallel and get mobile apps into production quicker.
 PR checks can be executed faster and more developers can commit changes and run more builds, and they gain the ability to compare sequential builds to ones already parallelized.
-Moreover, artifacts produced in one stage can be reused in the next stage resulting in faster CI results, faster builds, and lower credit consumption.
+Moreover, artifacts produced in one Workflow can be reused in the next Workflow resulting in faster CI results, faster builds, and lower credit consumption.

 Getting started with Bitrise Pipelines